 With that said, here is the one dish with three ingredients that supplies all 14 elements needed for the human body to live and thrive indefinitely:

-It has been proven that these 14 elements are needed for your blood in order to provide you with perfect health.
+It has been proven (over 100 years ago) that these 14 elements are what your body needs in order to provide you with absolutely perfect health.
 There are plenty of elements on earth; some are good for making houses but they are not good for making the human body.
-But what you intend to build should be made of the kind of material that is required to build it.
+Therefore, what you intend to build should be made of the kind of material that is required to build it.
 If you wish to make a gold ring, you need gold.
 If you want to build a brick house, you must use bricks.
-Therefore, these are the elements that you need to build the perfect body:
+However, when it comes to building life in the body, these are the elements that you need to consume everyday in order to build this LIFE:

 This is needed to burn the sugars and fatty acids in our cells to produce energy.